bezoerb/gruntfile-api/README.md

 }
 ```

-or adds the gruntfile target to an existing watch configuration
+or adds the watch target to an existing watch configuration

 ```javascript
 watch: {